wurli/tidyverse-dev-bot/news-files-annotated/dplyr.md

         !end-bullet!
     -   !begin-bullet!
-        `keep` now defaults to `NULL` rather than `FALSE`. `NULL` implies `keep = FALSE` for equi-join conditions, but `keep = TRUE` for non-equi join conditions, since you generally want to preserve both sides of a non-equi join.
+        `keep` now defaults to `NULL` rather than `FALSE`. `NULL` implies `keep = FALSE` for equality conditions, but `keep = TRUE` for inequality conditions, since you generally want to preserve both sides of an inequality join.

         !end-bullet!
     -   !begin-bullet!